pereira3R/E-CommerceSTART/README.md

 # E-CommerceSTART
-This E-Commerce to sally of game products (Idea)
+This E-Commerce to sally of Game Products (Idea)
 ----
 Bellow, Diagramm Entity Relationship: